dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 ```

 Note that `mkdir` does not produce any output when it executes: it just creates the new directory, finishes, and then the prompt
 reappears.
 In the Unix world, *silence is golden*.
-Programs that run correctly generally finish and exit without producing unnecessary
+Programs that run correctly tend to finish and exit without producing unnecessary
 output.

-Now suppose you're ready to work on Project 1.
+Now suppose that you're ready to work on Project 1.
 First, you need to change to the `Project1` directory.
-The `cd` command changes the
+The `cd` command changes
-working directory to the location you specify.
-You can type an absolute path or a relative path that specifies the location of the new
+the working directory to the location you specify.
+You can type an absolute path or a relative path that specifies the location of the
-directory with respect to the current one.
+new directory with respect to the current one.

 ```
 prompt$ cd Project1